RESTORATION & CONSERVATION SERVICES | DECORATIVE ARTS & OBJECTS | CERAMIC RESTORATION

 This Persian porcelain ewer came into our ceramic restoration studio broken into five pieces and with its metal collar detached.

 The filled areas were retouched using acrylic paints.
-Finally, several layers of acrylic glaze were applied and polished to a fine shine with cushioned abrasive cloths.
+Finally, our Head of Ceramic Restoration applied several layers of acrylic glaze, polished to a high shine with cushioned abrasive cloths.

 Restoring a Pair of Contemporary Clare Potter Earthenware Flowerpots

-This pair of Clare Potter earthenware flowerpots had numerous missing and broken leaves, and a broken petal.
+This pair of Clare Potter earthenware flowerpots came into our ceramic restoration studio with numerous missing and broken leaves and a broken petal.

 Ceramic Restoration Frequently Asked Questions